eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/operation-view/agent_edc.md

  * SPDX-License-Identifier: CC-BY-4.0
 -->

-For participating in Semantic-Web Driven Dataspace Applications following the Catena-X Knowledge Agents Standard, we recommend deploying an [Agent-Enabled Tractus-X EDC](https://github.com/eclipse-tractusx/knowledge-agents-edc/tree/main/docs/README.md)
+For participating in Semantic-Web Driven Dataspace Applications following the Catena-X Knowledge Agents Standard, we recommend deploying an [Agent-Plane](https://github.com/eclipse-tractusx/knowledge-agents-edc/tree/main/docs/README.md) alongside of an existing [Tractus-X EDC](https://github.com/eclipse-tractusx/tractusx-edc/tree/main/docs/README.md)

 For more information see